 5. Allocate Sales Resources

 Your call tracking data will tell you when you get the most qualified calls.
 Accordingly, you can make sure that you have enough inbound sales team members available during those times, so that you miss as few calls as possible.

 Call Tracking can give you invaluable information that you can use to optimize your marketing spend, improve your marketing copy or even optimize your Salesforce lead scoring.
 It’s the next step towards generating better leads while spending less!

-To learn more about how Marchex can assist with your call tracking and analytics needs, download our eBook, Call tracking: Building the foundation for call analytics.
+To learn more about how Marchex can help with your call tracking and analytics needs, read our informational blog post: Call Tracking and Call Analytics: The Basics.